Luxury Kitchen Design San Francisco Bay.

 Kitchen detail at Casa Lila, Mexico City.
 High-Tech, 1988.

 At about the same time I designed restaurants I designed a home for myself.
 I ordered a Stainless steel kitchen top with built-in sink and cooktop.
-Just like in the professional kitchens I was designing, and by the same fabricator to the restaurant in turn.
+Just like in the professional kitchens I was designing then, and by the same fabricator to the restaurant in turn.

-One of my first residential kitchens is very small and opens into the family room of a One Bedroom Condo in Tiburon-Belvedere, San Francisco Bay.
+One of my first residential kitchens is very small and open (I opened it) into the family room of a One Bedroom Condo in Tiburon-Belvedere, San Francisco Bay.
 The apartment was a total remodel and the kitchen was new from the ground up.

 Open Kitchen at Tiburon one bedroom apartment.
 1992 bullnose edge.